moseskamira/Flutter-Level-up-Project-One/README.md

 This project is intended to levelup on Flutter as a framework and Dart as a programming language.

 ## Description:
-- The project enables one to add user, view a list of users, view user details as well as update user information.
+- The project enables one to register user, view a list of github users and viewing github user details.
 - More functionalities shall be added later being a levelup project.

 ## Navigation Drawer: